-(iii) [a] A statement that the required curriculum areas listed in [subparagraphs (B) and (D) of subdivision (1) of this subsection] section 19a-79-9a(b)(1) inclusive, of the Regulations of Connecticut State Agencies when applicable were successfully mastered, and indicating the route(s) of administration the trainee has been approved to administer;
+(iii) [a] A statement that the required curriculum areas listed in [subparagraphs (B) and (D) of subdivision (1) of this subsection] subdivision (1) of this subsection when applicable were successfully mastered, and indicating the route(s) of administration the trainee has been approved to administer;

-(iv) [the] The name, address and telephone number of the director, head teacher, program staff or group [day] child care home provider who completed the training successfully; and

-(v) [the] The expiration date of the approval.
+(iv) [the] The name, address and telephone number of the director, head teacher, program staff or group [day] child care home provider who completed the training successfully; and (v) [the] The expiration date of the approval.

 (C) The trainer shall provide the trainee with an outline of the curriculum content which verifies that all mandated requirements have been included in the training program.
 A copy of said outline shall be on file at the facility [where the trainee is employed] for a period of three years for [department] Office review.
-The department] Office may require at any time that the operator obtain the full curriculum from the trainer for review by the [department] Office.
+The [department] Office may require at any time that the operator obtain the full curriculum from the trainer for review by the [department] Office.